kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 - If you haven't started writing your long essay yet, I suggest that at this point you at least begin some free writing, or tackling an easy section such as the historiography section of your essay, or an interesting sub-argument based on evidence you have already taken good notes on.
 - If you have started writing your essay, consider getting feedback from your peers on your writing.
 If you know of classmates who have come roughly equally far along in their work, consider forming a writing group to encourage you to spend dedicated time to the writing process.

-### Required Reading
+### Required Reading (~110)

-* Davis, Bret W. "The Kyoto School" entry *The Stanford Encyclopedia of Philosophy* [online](https://plato.stanford.edu/entries/kyoto-school/)
+* Davis, Bret W. "The Kyoto School" entry *The Stanford Encyclopedia of Philosophy* [online](https://plato.stanford.edu/entries/kyoto-school/) Read sections 1 Introduction, 2 Identity and Membership: Who Belongs to What?, and 4 Political Ventures and Misadventures.
 * Goto-Jones, Christopher. *Political Philosophy in Japan: Nishida, the Kyoto School and Co-Prosperity*.
 Routledge, 2009.
-Ch 4-5, and Conclusion - 72-145.
+Ch 4-5
+* Sven Saaler, Pan-Asianism in Modern Japanese History Colonialism, Regionalism and Borders (London; New York: Routledge, 2007).
+Ch 10 The Temporality of Empire: The Imperial Cosmopolitanism of Miki Kiyoshi and Tanabe Hajime by John Namjun Kim

 ### Elective Reading